Neural Representations for Modeling Variation in Speech: Appendices

 The architecture of \texttt{XLSR} is similar to \texttt{w2v2}, with the exception that a single set of discrete speech representations is learned by the quantizer on the basis of the encoder output.
 The discrete representations are subsequently shared across languages, creating connections between the different pre-training languages.

 Similar to \texttt{w2v2}, embeddings can be extracted from the encoder (512 dimensions), the quantizer (768 dimensions), or the (fine-tuned) Transformer layers (1024 dimensions).
 We use the multilingual \texttt{XLSR} model pre-trained on 53 languages, and fine-tuned on languages from the Common Voice dataset (version 6.1) \citep{ardila2019common}.
-Specifically, we consider \texttt{XLSR} fine-tuned on English (1,686 hours, denoted by \texttt{XLSR-en}), Swedish (12 hours, denoted by \texttt{XLSR-sv}), and Dutch (59 hours, denoted by \texttt{XLSR-nl}), as they match (or, in the case of Swedish, are most similar to) the languages in our evaluation datasets.
+Specifically, we consider \texttt{XLSR} fine-tuned on English (1,686 hours, denoted by \texttt{XLSR-en}) and Swedish (12 hours, denoted by \texttt{XLSR-sv}), as they match (or, in the case of Swedish, is most similar to) the languages in our evaluation datasets.
 As before, we select the best-performing Transformer layer based on a validation set from each dataset.